bhavishy2801/cove/CONTRIBUTING.md

 ## Pull Requests

+- If you are addressing review feedback, add follow-up commits instead of squashing so reviewers can easily see what changed since the last review
+- Merge the latest `master` into your branch when needed instead of rebasing.
+We squash commits when the pull request is merged
 - If changes were requested on your pull request and you addressed them, request review again
 - If you do not get a review within two days, ping Praveen on Discord or tag him in the GitHub pull request